Asarenac59/crypto-analysis-app/README.md

-# crypto-analysis-app developed in Java and JavaFX
+# Crypto Currency Metrics Application developed in Java and JavaFX

 ## This application displays crypotocurrency data in graphical format for various user-selected cryptocurrencies

-Cryptocurrency analysis tool.
-Displays various metrics for a wide range of cryptocurrencies selected by the user.
+This project implements CoinGecko's REST API to retrieve and process data for cryptocurrencies.
+The application is developed in Java and uses JavaFX to create the user-interface and graph

 Java files are located under src/main/java/com/example/group18.
 To execute, run the file login.java.
 The program will start by launching the user login window which will prompt for a username and password, "admin" is the default for both username and password and can be modified within userData.json.